raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

-Actually, YOU don't understand Lexical Scope!
+Actually, YOU don't understand lexical scope!
 =============================================

 *Or more realistically, you don't understand how CoffeeScript implements it, and that's why you think it doesn't work.*